0RIHARA/TUX4M/README.md

 ILL ADMIT i am a sensitive baby so pleaseeee dont bully or be rude to me owo >///< even as a joke .. only my friends can do that :P

+was kind of hesitant to share my age but im 14 years old so plz dont act inappropriate towards me :P

 [MORE PT INFO HERE](https://rentry.co/rinukute-ponytown)

 ***